JakeSidSmith/abc/README.md

 # Angular Bound Charts

-##### Customisable SVG charts with live data & settings, completely bound to AngularJS with no other dependancies
+##### Customisable SVG charts with live data & settings, completely bound to AngularJS with no other dependencies

 This is a new project (with only a few days work), but I plan on keeping it updated, improving performance & will be adding tests & documentation shortly.